luminlabsdev/framework/docs/api/network/server/event.md

 ### SetRateLimit

-Sets a rate limit that is applied when invoking or firing a network controller from the client.
+Sets a rate limit that is applied when firing a network event from the client.

 **Parameters**